JaimeArboleda/nestedcvtraining/README.md

 -  verbose = False just limit some prints.
 -  Build_final_model, if False, does not train a final model using all data.

+The function returns the model (which is an ensemble model that includes the pipeline, so that you can use it to make predictions on data in the same format as the original dataset) and a report_doc (depending on the report_level, more or less things will be added; you can check the example report docs on the project repository).

 The other things in the api are those classses:

 ```